What Is a Contact Center for Small Business?

 What Should Small Businesses Look for in Call Center Software?

-If you do nothing else when comparing call center software, make sure to look out for these three things:
+If you do nothing else when comparing call center software, make sure to look out for these five things:

 1. Rapid onboarding with a user-friendly interface